tiascott01/12_NoSQL_Challenge/README.md

 # 12_NoSQL_Challenge
 ## Overview

-This repository contains a two correlating files ('part_1_mars_news.ipynb' and 'part_2_mars_news.ipynb') with an exported CSV file ('mars_data_export.csv') for analyzing and summarizing data that was scraped from a website.
-The directions for the module were to scrape data from a website to pull data into a jupyter file, create data and charts against the imported data, and export the findings into a csv.
+This repository contains a two correlating files ('NoSQL_Setup.ipynb' and 'NoSQL_analysis.ipynb') for analyzing and summarizing data imported from a json.
+The directions for the module were to import the JSON into the MongoDB command line and run a series of analyses on the corresponding data in the notebooks.
+A "Resources" folder contains the original .json file, while the .import.png shows the import into the MondoDB command line.

 ## Results

-In the 11_WebScraping_Challenge, the first dataset is an scraping from a mars website including title and preview text.
-The notebook appends data from the website into a more manageable list format which shows the lists in fill from the website.
-In the second file, another scraping from a separate website collects data about the temperature, date, pressure, and other weather conditions from the location of the Curiosity rover.
-The data chain continues importing the data and setting into a dataframe for further analysis and graphing.
-To make sure the data is calculated appropriately, several columns must adhere convert to specific datatypes and are changed to reflect the new type.
-Several graphs have been calculated against as well as an analysis after each graph answering varying questions about conditions on Mars.
-A final output of the data is saved in a csv file for future use.
+In the 12_NoSQL_Challenge, the setup notebook imports the json into a database called "uk_food" into a collection called "establishments."
+The notebook inserts one new restaurant documment into the existing database.
+Further setup of the document includes more setup of the database, including correctly formatting for the data types for the queries (i.e. changing "$type" that are strings to "&toDouble"s).
+In the analysis file, several questions have been asked which can be answered with queries of the data.
+Other questions have been asked which also have specific parameters to query against.
+In all cases the data has been converted into a pandas dataframe for easier viewing.

 ## Usage

+You can use this file to setup the data in the corresponding notebook.

+1. Open a new command line or gitbash terminal from the resources folder or navigate to the folder through the terminal.

+2. Once you are in the resource folder you can execute the "mongoimport" command to bring the .json into the mongodb database.

+3. For this activity the import code is: **'mongoimport --type json -d uk_food -c establishments --drop --jsonArray establishments.json'**

+4. Cells requiring the dependencies such as pymongo and pprint must be imported prior to use.

+5. Run individual cells within the ('NoSQL_Setup.ipynb') to see the calculations, insertions, breakdowns, and type changes.

 You can use this file to analyze the data in the corresponding notebook.

-1. Open the respective file (`part_1_mars_news.ipynb') in Jupyter Notebook or VSCode.

-2. Make sure that the resource and analysis directories are congruent within their respective places as listed in the script, if not change the location.

-3. Cells requiring the dependencies such as BeautifulSoup and Selenium must be imported prior to use.

-5. Run individual cells within the (`part_1_mars_news.ipynb') to see the calculations or breakdown by category.

-You can use this file to analyze the data in the corresponding notebook.

-1. Open the respective file (`part_2_mars_news.ipynb') in Jupyter Notebook or VSCode.
+1. Open the respective file (`NoSQL_analysis.ipynb') in Jupyter Notebook or VSCode.
+A second import of the database is not required.

-2. Make sure that the resource and analysis directories are congruent within their respective places as listed in the script, if not change the location.

-3. Cells requiring the dependencies such as BeautifulSoup and Selenium must be imported prior to use.
+2. Cells requiring the dependencies such as pymongo, pprint, and pandas must be imported prior to use.

-5. Run individual cells within the (`part_2_mars_news.ipynb') to see the calculations, breakdown by category, or plots associated with this file.
+2. Run individual cells within the (`NoSQL_analysis.ipynb') to see the calculations, dataframes, and analyses associated with this file.

-7. Results will be exported from the notebook into the ('mars_data_export.csv') file.